Editor's Note: This post was originally published on August 19, 2020, and updated for accuracy and comprehensiveness.

-Make no mistake about it, Jeff Besos’s fortune is growing in no small part because of my wife’s shopping habits.
-In fact, I won’t be surprised if we don’t get a personalized Christmas card this year thanking us for single-handedly keeping Amazon in business.
-In putting all playfulness aside, Amazon’s ability to not only survive during the COVID-19 pandemic, but also continue to grow and be deemed an ‘essential’ business is impressive to say the least.
-Amazon has been able to deliver us our PPE’s (Personal Protective Equipment) when we were required to social distance, it was able to deliver us games and books when we were required to stay-at-home, and it was able to deliver back-to-school supplies that our children still need even if they aren’t going into classrooms.
-In fact, we know that the list of items that they can’t deliver is much shorter than the list that it can deliver.
-But it wasn’t the impressive list of items being delivered to my doorstep on a weekly basis, if not close to a daily basis, that amazed me and caught my attention.
-It was the change in the way that Amazon was delivering those items and informing my family that those items had been delivered.
+Please make no mistake; Jeff Besos’s fortune is growing partly because of my wife’s shopping habits.
+I won’t be surprised if we don’t get a personalized Christmas card thanking us for single-handedly keeping Amazon in business.
+All playfully aside, Amazon’s ability to survive during the COVID-19 pandemic and continue to grow as an ”essential” business is impressive.
+Amazon has been able to deliver our PPE (Personal Protective Equipment) when we social distance.
+It delivered games and books when we stayed at home.
+It also delivered back-to-school supplies that our children still need even if they aren’t in classrooms.
+We know that the list of items they can’t offer is much shorter than the list it can deliver.
+But it wasn’t the impressive list of things at my doorstep that amazed me and caught my attention.
+It was the change in how Amazon delivered those items and informed my family of their delivery.

-While there are still some deliveries, via Amazon or other providers, that still require a signature and physical acceptance of the package, I have seen more and more instances where that is not the case.
-For instance, Amazon does not require my wife to sign a tablet to acknowledge receipt of a package, thereby absolving themselves of liability from late or lost packages.
-Instead, Amazon takes a picture of the package sitting on our doorstep with a day and time stamp that shows when the package was delivered.
-That picture is then sent to me via my method of choice (email, text, etc.).
-Not only were they able to provide me proof that the package had arrived, but they were able to keep me and their delivery person safe by minimizing our contact and social distance.
-It was this last portion that really got me thinking of the need for more and more businesses needing to ‘pivot’ and adapt the way they operate in today’s world of COVID-19.
-It is a sad fact that not every business is going to be able to survive this pandemic.
-But most likely, the businesses that are able to survive will be able to do so by finding a new way to adjust their business to safely operate in today’s world.
+While some deliveries still require a signature, I have seen more instances where that is not the case.
+For example, Amazon does not need my wife to sign to acknowledge receipt of a package, thereby absolving themselves of liability.
+Instead, Amazon takes a picture of the box with a delivery day and time stamp.
+That picture sends via my method of choice (email, text, etc.).
+Not only were they able to provide proof that the package had arrived, but they were also able to keep their delivery person and me safe by minimizing our contact.
+This got me thinking of the need for more businesses to ”pivot” and adapt how they operate in today’s world of COVID-19.
+It is a sad fact that not every company will survive this pandemic.
+But most likely, the businesses that can survive will by finding new ways to adjust in today’s world safely.

 Take restaurants as another example.
-Restaurants are some of the hardest hit businesses during this pandemic crisis.
-By nature, a restaurant wants to get as many people into its doors and sitting as close as possible to maximize its profits.
-That is just not feasible in today’s world.
-So for a restaurant to survive, they need to adapt and pivot the way they operate.
-Many restaurants are doing just that by moving their indoor seating to outdoor seating.
-I have seen many restaurants setting up makeshift patios in their parking lots where they can spread out customers more, while still being able to give them an enjoyable dining experience.
-But outdoor seating is only one way that restaurants can, and should, be pivoting.
-In an effort to minimize contact, I have seen more restaurants turning to contactless payment methods.
-By allowing customers to pay from their phone via a mobile application or website, they reduce bills and money and credit cards from being passed back and forth between the customer and their employees.
-Not only will this help slow the spread of COVID-19, but it also gives the added benefit of a faster transaction for the customer and a flexibility for the customer to add comments, split a bill, email a receipt, and more.
+Restaurants are some of the hardest-hit businesses during this pandemic.
+A restaurant’s nature is to have as many patrons seated close together to maximize profits.
+Unfortunately, that is just not feasible in today’s world.
+So, for a restaurant to survive, they need to adapt and pivot the way they operate.
+Many restaurants do that by moving their indoor seating to outdoor seating, even in parking lots.
+But outdoor seating is only one-way restaurants can pivot.
+In addition, I have seen more restaurants turn to contactless payment methods to minimize contact.
+By allowing customers to pay from their phones, restaurants reduce bills, money, and credit cards from being passed back and forth.
+Not only will this help slow the spread of COVID-19, but it also gives the added benefit of a faster transaction and the flexibility to add comments, split a bill, and more.

 Minimize contact with your customers when allowable

-It is this idea of changing your business to meet today’s demands that I see many other industries, besides delivery and restaurants, can not only benefit from but must do in order to grow and survive.
-Businesses must find ways to minimize contact with customers when allowable:
+It is this idea of changing your business to meet today’s demands that I see many other industries can benefit from and must do to grow and survive.
+Companies must find ways to minimize contact with customers when allowable:

-- E-signatures and confirmations should be the standard and no longer just an option provided by larger businesses.
+- E-signatures and confirmations should be the standard.

-These tools and options should, and can, be adopted by all types and sizes of business.
-Doing business and providing at least part of your services through some sort of an app or website no longer needs to be for the large businesses that can afford expensive platforms or businesses trying to stay on the cutting edge of technology.
-These types of tools are more affordable than ever and are becoming mainstream tools that a business should be using not just to stay competitive, but to also stay healthy and relevant.
+All sizes of businesses can and should adopt these tools.
+Providing services through a website or app no longer needs to be for large companies that can afford expensive platforms or to stay on cutting-edge technology.
+These tools are more affordable than ever and are becoming mainstream tools that a business should use to remain competitive, healthy, and relevant.

-If there is one change that all businesses have learned, it’s that growth and adaptation has transformed the consumer space and has raised the bar for customer-service as we know it.
-As a company (in any type of industry), if you can offer to give your customers what they want, when they want it and in a manner that is fast, flexible and safe then you have showed them much more in their eyes.
-In other words, these experiences have opened us up to a world and service model that is about constantly pivoting your business to deliver your service on the customers terms and think of innovative ways that give them what they need, when they need it most.
+If there is one change that all businesses have learned, it’s that growth and adaptation have transformed the consumer space and have raised the bar for customer service as we know it.
+As a company (in any industry), if you can offer to give your customers what they want quickly, flexibly, and safely, you have shown them much more in their eyes.
+In other words, these experiences have opened us up to a world and service model about constantly pivoting to deliver your service on the customer’s terms.

 There is no doubt that COVID-19 has changed our world dramatically.
-Some of the changes will stay with us for a short time, and some of the changes will be permanent.
-Embracing the changes, especially the long-lasting ones, is essential to a healthy world and healthy business.
+Some changes will stay with us for a short time, and some will be permanent.
+Embracing the changes, especially the long-lasting ones, is essential to a healthy world and business.